 Here are my top 3 reality checks for living off-grid:

 1) Cost – An off-grid home costs more up-front in exchange for savings over time.
 Be prepared to drop cash on these more complicated systems.
 Furthermore, I highly recommend to go high quality and to over-engineer your utility systems, after all, these are your lifelines for your house!
-This is what we did – every system is efficient, reliable, and backed-up… this way we save cash, reduce our environmental impact, and have peace of mind.
+This is what I did – every system is efficient, reliable, and backed-up… this way I save cash, reduce my environmental impact, and have peace of mind.
 The cost?
-We spent 3x the amount than if we had designed an on-grid utility system.
+My utility systems cost 3x the amount of an on-grid utility system.

 2) Work – Off-grid systems are always going to have extra work.
 Take wood heat for example… chopping wood is basically like going to the gym, but instead you are using a sharp dumbbell.
 Maintenance chores are also ongoing, whether that’s brushing show off solar panels, changing filters on water cleaning systems, or checking on your batteries.
 For example, I just spent half a day cleaning out my water tanks with a pressure washer and shop vac, and though I only need to do this every 2 years, its another chore.